jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

-#Getting Started with BlueMix and DevOps Services using Java
+#Getting Started with Bluemix and DevOps Services using Java

-##BlueMix
+##Bluemix

-*[ BlueMix][1] is an open-standards, cloud-based platform for building, managing and running apps of all types (web, mobile, big data, new smart devices).
+*[ Bluemix][1] is an open-standards, cloud-based platform for building, managing and running apps of all types (web, mobile, big data, new smart devices).
 Capabilities include Java, mobile backend development, application monitoring, as well as capabilities from ecosystem partners and open source, all through an as-a-service model in the cloud.*

 If you haven't already done so, the first step to use these capabilities is to register.
-BlueMix is currently in beta, so you can register by going to the [BlueMix home page][1] and clicking **Sign up for the free beta**.
+Bluemix is currently in beta, so you can register by going to the [Bluemix home page][1] and clicking **Sign up for the free beta**.

 ![Join us in beta][2]

-Once you've registered, there is lots of helpful information available on the [ BlueMix][1] site, such as ...
+Once you've registered, there is lots of helpful information available on the [ Bluemix][1] site, such as ...

-  * [Getting Started with BlueMix][3]
+  * [Getting Started with Bluemix][3]
-  * [BlueMix Overview][4]
+  * [Bluemix Overview][4]
   * and a range of [Tutorials][5]

 ... but if you're like us and prefer to _try_ things rather than read about them, just _follow along_ while we build a new application.

-You can start by signing in to BlueMix, which takes you to the _Dashboard_:
+You can start by signing in to Bluemix, which takes you to the _Dashboard_:

-![BlueMix Dashboard][6]
+![Bluemix Dashboard][6]

 Clicking **Add an application** lets you choose different kinds of Runtimes (like Java or Ruby), Services (such as DataCache or Mongo) and Boilerplates, which are essentially pre-configured application templates that are great ways to get started.
 Let's select the **Java Web Starter** Boilerplate, which opens a panel that displays more information about what it does:

-![BlueMix Java Web Starter][7]
+![Bluemix Java Web Starter][7]

 As you can see, the application is a simple Java Web server that includes some example code that demonstrates the IBM DataCache Service.
 Let's try it!